 DuckDuckGo is a combination of meta search engine and web crawler.
 A unique feature is Instant Answers, available for certain types of queries.

-You can locate a specific journal via A-Z title search or a category search.
-If you have the reference details (such as volume and page number or DOI) you can use CitationLinker to link directly to the full text.
-You will also find holdings information.
+You can locate a specific journal via "A-Z title search" or a "Category" search.
+If you have the reference details (such as volume and page number or DOI) you can use "Fetch Item" to link directly to the full text.
+You will also find information in which years are licensed.
 Note that only electronic journals are included.

 CrossRef is an association of scholarly publishers that develops shared infrastructure to support more effective scholarly communications.
 The network covers over 60 million journal articles and other content items (books chapters, data, theses, technical reports) from thousands of scholarly and professional publishers around the globe.
-CrossRef currently provides a number of ways for you to locate a DOI: If you have bibliographic data for a item and would like to find the DOI, please use the metadata section of this form.
-If you only have an article title and author, please use the article title search section of this form.
-If you have the text of a bibliographic reference, please use our Simple Text Query service.
+CrossRef currently provides a number of ways to locate a DOI: If you have bibliographic data for an item and would like to find the DOI, please use "Bibliographic metadata search".
+If you only have an article title and author, please use the "article title" search section of this form.
+If you have the text of a bibliographic reference, please use "Simple Text Query".

 Google Books allows a full text search of more than 30 millions of books as well as journals/magazines.

 The books are either out of copyright or have been scanned in collaboration with major libraries.
 With a glance, you can see where and how often your search terms appear in the book.
-If the book is out of copyright, or the publisher has given us permission, you'll be able to see a preview of the book, and in some cases the entire text.
-If it's in the public domain, you're free to download a PDF copy.
+If the book is out of copyright, or the publisher has given permission, you'll be able to see a preview of the book, and in some cases the entire text.
+If it's in the public domain, you are free to download a PDF copy.
 If you find a book you like, click on the "Buy this book" and "Borrow this book" links to see where you can buy or borrow the print book, like e.g. in the Info Center.